logtoabhikr/WeatherApp-Android-Multi-Module-Clean-Architecture-Compose-Kotlin-Hilt-Flow-Retrofit-Coil-Unit-Test/README.md

 #### API Specification
 For this repository I have used a public weather api.
 Here is the link: (https://www.weatherapi.com/)

-# Abhishek Kumar - Creative Android application developer.
+Abhishek Kumar - A Creative Android application developer.